Johnny Papalia: Early career

-Postwar career

 Papalia was involved in petty crimes from a young age.
 Papalia was first arrested for burglary in 1945, but was given a short sentence.
 He was arrested again in 1949 and sentenced to two years in prison at the Guelph Reformatory for possession of narcotics, down from conspiracy to distribute narcotics.
 At his trial, Papalia claimed that he was not selling heroin as the prosecution claimed, but rather buying it as he maintained he needed heroin to treat the pain caused by the syphilis he contacted.
 The judge at the trial accepted this defense, and sympathetically advised Papalia to see a doctor after his release from prison, saying there were better ways of treating syphilis-induced pain.
 The fact that Papalia refused an offer of a plea bargain from the Crown under which he would serve a lesser sentence in exchange for testifying against his employers gave him a reputation in the underworld as someone who could be trusted to observe omertà (the code of silence).

 When Papalia was released in 1951, he moved to Montreal for a stint, where he worked with Luigi Greco and New York City Bonanno crime family representative Carmine Galante in heroin trafficking.
 Vincenzo Cotroni, the boss of the Cotroni family of Montreal, had formed an alliance with Antoine d'Agostiono, a Corsican gangster based in Marseille, to smuggle heroin that was the prototype of the French Connection smuggling network and by 1956 it was estimated that 60 percent of the heroin in North America had arrived via Montreal.
 Cotroni had made contact with exiled Charles "Lucky" Luciano in 1951, saying he wanted access to the American market.
 Luciano had assigned Montreal to the Bonnano family.
 The Bonanno family in turn had sent Galante to Montreal to supervise the heroin smuggling.
-Galante who been impressed by Papalia appointed him to serve as his agent for Ontario.
+Galante who had been impressed by Papalia appointed him to serve as his agent for Ontario.
 Both Galante and Cotroni served as mentors for Papalia, whom modelled himself after them.
-In 1954, Papalia was running a taxi company in Hamilton, which attracted police attention when one of the cab drivers, Tony Coposodi, was killed execution-style.
-In June 1955, while collecting money from various Montreal businesses together with the boxer Norm Yakubowitz, Papalia was the subject of an assassination attempt when someone opened fire on the duo.
-Yakubowitz was shot in the leg while Papalia was unharmed.
-He later shifted to Toronto extorting brokers and running gambling clubs.